Airbnb Account Hacked? Here’s What To Do

 1. Don’t click on strange emails or URL links

-Hosts and guests have reported that one of the first clues they got that suggested something was off was an email from the vacation rental platform, but in Chinese.
+Hosts and guests have reported that one of the first clues that suggested something was off was an email from the vacation rental platform, but in Chinese.
 This email reminded them to leave a review for a recent booking.
 While this email might not have been the source of the hack, you should never click on any links in a strange email.

 Even if you are on a legit website, if it is unsecured or unprotected, do not share any of your data.
 Your web browser will often use a pop-up notification to alert you to unsecured websites.